 Let's take a closer look at the components and design principles that make up the average home plumbing system.
 Also, if you have a natural gas water heater, make sure your local plumbing repair technician has experience with natural gas.
-For example, replacing an existing plumbing fixture is minor work that could be done without a work permit.
+For instance, replacing an existing plumbing fixture is minor work that could be done without a work permit.
 Whether you need new plumbing for the bathroom, a whole-house installation, or a quick repair, always leave the important things to your trusted local plumber.

 Be sure to learn what type of plumbing you have in your home, as well as basic plumbing terminology for effective understanding and communication.
 Also, check with your local plumbing code officer before adding or changing any pipes in your home.
-Plumbing involves the new installation, maintenance, repair, modification, extension, or alteration of waste, domestic water, gas, domestic water service sprinkler systems (30 or fewer sprinkler heads), or standpipe systems (not connected to a sprinkler) in any building.
-Installation and modification work may also include plumbing fixtures, equipment, finishes, and appliances, which are necessary elements of these subsystems and often critical to completing the project.It is important to remember that even though you may have some knowledge about how your home's plumbing system works, it is best to leave any major repairs or installations to a professional plumber.
+Plumbing involves the new installation, maintenance, repair, modification, extension or alteration of waste, domestic water, gas, domestic water service sprinkler systems (30 or fewer sprinkler heads), or standpipe systems (not connected to a sprinkler) in any building.
+Installation and modification work may also include plumbing fixtures, equipment, finishes and appliances which are necessary elements of these subsystems and often critical to completing the project.It is important to remember that even though you may have some knowledge about how your home's plumbing system works, it is best to leave any major repairs or installations to a professional plumber.

 This will ensure that all work is done correctly and safely.